Explore our expert-made templates & start with the right one for you.

 To ensure a consistent result, in the append-only partitions every query against the view scans all the data.
 The compacted partitions only require scanning until finding the first result (the 1 entry per key, mentioned above).
 Keeping the append-only partitions small is critical for maintaining fast queries, which is why it’s so important to run compaction continuously without locking the table.

-Meanwhile Upsolver also deletes uncompacted files every 10 minutes, to save space and storage costs.
+Meanwhile SQLake also deletes uncompacted files every 10 minutes, to save space and storage costs.

-Note Small file compaction is only one of many behind-the-scenes optimizations that Upsolver performs to improve performance of queries, including partitioning, columnar storage, and file compression.
+Note Small file compaction is only one of many behind-the-scenes optimizations that SQLake performs to improve performance of queries, including partitioning, columnar storage, and file compression.

 Benchmarking the Difference